tjmccoll/MultifactorialCauseOfAnabolicResistance/README.md

 ## Overview
 This study builds upon the previously developed [McColl & Clarke (2024) Muscle Protein Synthesis Kinetic Model](https://www.cell.com/iscience/fulltext/S2589-0042(23)02711-6?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS2589004223027116%3Fshowall%3Dtrue) to simulate potential causes of anabolic resistance observed in sarcopenia.

-We apply two complementary sensitivity analysis approaches to identify model parameters (i.e., physiological mechanisms) most likely to contribute to anabolic resistance:
+We apply three complementary sensitivity analysis approaches to identify model parameters (i.e., physiological mechanisms) most likely to contribute to anabolic resistance:
+1. **MPSA of the Kinetic Model** - A multi-parametric sensitivity analysis of the original McColl & Clarke (2024) model to identify model parameters most influencing muscle protein synthesis, muscle protein breakdown, and net balance.
-1. **Naive Approach** - A broad, data-agnostic sensitivity analysis to identify parameters with the largest impact on anabolic resistance.
+2. **Naive Approach** - A broad, data-agnostic sensitivity analysis to identify parameters with the largest impact on anabolic resistance.
-2. **Targeted Approach** - A data-informed simulation of putative mechanisms of anabolic resistance, as identified in the literature.
+3. **Targeted Approach** - A data-informed simulation of putative mechanisms of anabolic resistance, as identified in the literature.
 Model parameters are varied based on literature-derived estimates to quantitatively assess their influence on muscle metabolism.

 In the Targeted Approach, mechanisms are simulated both individually and in combination to evaluate how they may interact to reproduce the muscle metabolism responses obserbed in older adults.